Welcome to Massive Platform, the 2017 Edition!

 - Ian C - project lead, information architecture, product launch, lots of stuff

-- Robyn Stanley (@rumpledelf) - bug fixing, event management, email announcements
+- Robyn Stanley (@rumpledelf) - pre-release bug fixing, event management, email announcements

-- Ryan Cross (@rcross) - final stage project management
+- Ryan Cross (@rcross) - pre-release project management

 Support or Contact